Michigan couple married for 47 years die of coronavirus within a minute of one another - KTVZ

 Michigan couple married for 47 years die of coronavirus within a minute of one another

 Patricia and Leslie McWaters spent 47 years together, raising their children, then grandchildren and then great-grandchildren.
-And last week, they died together of Covid-19, within the same minute.
+And last week, the Michigan couple died together of Covid-19, within the same minute.

-The McWaters are among the 268,087 people to have died from the coronavirus in the US, according to data from Johns Hopkins University.
+The McWaterses are among the more than 270,600 people to have died from the coronavirus in the US, according to data from Johns Hopkins University.
 And as the number of hospitalizations consistently reaches new highs, experts worry higher numbers of deaths will follow.

 They enjoyed being together hosting pool parties, attending family sporting events and going dancing at the bar where they met.

-Note: Correction: Earlier versions of this story misspelled Joanna Sisk’s first name.